tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 We have different type "factors", separated by the function arrow `->`.
 This
-becomes the constructor `:->`, which represents the same thing in our syntax tree.
+becomes the constructor `:->`, representing the same thing in our syntax tree.
 Of course, we make sure that we parse this operator in a *right associative*
 way, so that: